 The amount of hormone secreted therefore changes not only throughout the menstrual cycle but also across a lifespan.
 There is also disparity in ovarian cancer across the ages; although younger women can develop ovarian cancer, it usually affects women who have reached menopause5 with almost 80% of diagnoses being women aged 50 and above.5

 Why is the survival rate still so low?

-There’s a reassuring link between early diagnosis of ovarian cancer and improved survival.10,11,12,13 Cancer progresses through four stages of development, from early (stages 1-2) to late (stages 3-4) and once it has become ‘advanced’, it may have spread from the ovaries to other parts of the body and can be more challenging to control.8-11
+There’s a reassuring link between early diagnosis of ovarian cancer and improved survival.10,11,12,13 Cancer progresses through four stages of development, from early (stages 1-2) to late (stages 3-4) and once it has become ‘advanced’, it may have spread from the ovaries to other parts of the body and can be more challenging to control.8,9,10,11

-Up to four out of five women are diagnosed one the disease has already spread and chances of survival are greatly reduced.14,13 Despite this clear correlation between early diagnosis and survival, most ovarian cancers are diagnosed at a late stage15 – but why?
+Up to four out of five women are diagnosed once the disease has already spread and chances of survival are greatly reduced.14,13 Despite this clear correlation between early diagnosis and survival, most ovarian cancers are diagnosed at a late stage15 – but why?

 Part of the complexity comes from recognising early symptoms in order to diagnose the cancer at an early stage.
 Symptoms are non-specific, meaning they can often go unnoticed or may be misdiagnosed for another illness until the cancer is advanced.16 It is important to remember that the four most common symptoms, listed here, may also not indicate the presence of cancer.